Makadara

 Makadara is a residential neighbourhood in the city of Nairobi.
 It is approximately 6 km southeast of the central business district of Nairobi.

 Location

 Makadara is located approximately 6 km southeast of Nairobi's central business district.
 It is straddled by Jogoo Road to the north.
-It borders other neighbourhoods such as Buruburu, Bahati and Industrial Area; it contains Hamza and Maringo.
+It borders other neighbourhoods such as Buruburu, Bahati and Industrial Area; it contains Hamza and Maringo estates.

 Overview

 Makadara is generally a high-density housing and low-income to middle-income neighbourhood with a mixture of mid-rises and old bungalows.
 Residents of Makadara struggle with limited infrastructure, with unpaved roads in some areas and insufficient water.

 Makadara Constituency and Makadara Sub-county both borrow their names from the estate.
 Both are electoral and administrative divisions of Nairobi.